jjvanzon/JJs-Reference-Architecture/aspects.md

 </configuration>
 ```

-If you insist on using Log4Net, make a separate ILogger implementation behind which you hide Log4Net.
-The downside of Log4Net is that its configuration can be quite verbose and complicated.
-Framework.Logging is simple and can run on all platforms.
+If you insist on using `Log4Net`, make a separate `ILogger` implementation behind which you hide `Log4Net`.
+The downside of `Log4Net` is that its configuration can be quite verbose and complicated. `JJ.Framework.Logging` is simple and can run on all platforms.

 Multi-Language / Translations / Culture